Buster Poole: Professional career

-Despite never finding the end zone in the 1939 season, the dominating 6'3" end Poole was elected by the head coaches of the league as a first team NFL All-League player, joining legendary Packer pass-catcher Don Hutson as ends on the illustrious 11-man squad.
+Despite never finding the end zone in the 1939 season, Poole was elected by the head coaches of the league as a first-team NFL All-League player, joining Packer pass-catcher Don Hutson as ends on the illustrious 11-man squad.

 Poole would also start every game in the 1940 and 1941 seasons for head coach Steve Owen and the New York Giants, catching a total of 16 balls for 230 yards and 5 touchdowns over that course of time.
 He would be remembered for a brilliant interception with time running out in a game late in the 1941 season against the Philadelphia Eagles that enabled the Giants to capture the Eastern Division title for the sixth time.
 The Giants would again fall short in the 1941 NFL Championship game, however, losing to the Chicago Bears by the lopsided score of 37–9.

 Poole's time in the NFL was interrupted by the outbreak of World War II.
 He joined the US Navy, for which he played football on two of the branch's premiere service teams, the Georgia Pre-Flight Skycrackers in 1942 and Iowa Pre-Flight Seahawks in 1944.
 Poole rose to the rank of first lieutenant during the war years and was discharged in 1945.

 After the war, Poole returned to the ranks of the NFL for a sixth season, starting the year with the Chicago Cardinals before being transferred back to the Giants after nine games.
 He would return to the team for a seventh and final season in 1946, starting all 11 games and tallying career highs in receptions (24) and yards gained (307), and tying his best mark for touchdowns (3).

 Poole retired from professional football at the end of the 1946 season at the age of 31.